 Inventory shrinkage is when actual inventory levels are less than accounting has them recorded as.
 Usually this means something has gone wrong, either from an accounting error or theft.

 Why should you track inventory shrinkage?
 For every piece of inventory that’s unaccounted for, you’re essentially throwing away money or losing product.

-Whether inventory shrinkage occurs because of theft, damage or human error, it’s in the best interest of your company to prevent shrinkage.
+Whether inventory shrinkage occurs because of theft, shipping damage, or human error, it’s in the best interest of your company to prevent shrinkage.

 How to calculate inventory shrinkage rate

 Use the following formula to calculate your inventory shrinkage rate:

 Inventory Shrinkage Rate = (Recorded Inventory – Actual Inventory) / Recorded Inventory

 Then, multiply your inventory shrinkage rate by 100 to convert it into a percentage.